Algebraic degrees of pseudo-Anosov stretch factors: Sequences of pseudo-Anosov mapping classes

-where $T_{ji}$ was defined in \Cref{sec:calculation_with_matrices}.
-In words, $\Omega_{i\gets j}$ is calculated in the following way.
-Zero out all rows of $\Omega$ except the $i$th row, move the $i$th row to the $j$th row (\Cref{lemma:mult_by_T_ij}), and then normalize it so that the entry on the diagonal is 1.
+Note that multiplication by $T_{ji}$ on the left has the effect of zeroing out all rows except the $i$th row and moving the $i$th row to the $j$th row.
+So in words, $Q_{i\gets j}$ is calculated in the following way.
+Zero out all rows of $\Omega$ except the $i$th row, move the $i$th row to the $j$th row, and then normalize it so that the entry on the diagonal is 1.
 Subtracting this matrix from the identity matrix gives $Q_{i\gets j}$.
-As a consequence, we have the following facts.
+Note that the $j$th column of $Q_{i\gets j}$ is zero.